AdaCore/training_material/courses/static_analysis_suite/150_lab_customization.rst

 Focusing Our Analysis
 -----------------------

-The Legacy module is raising the majority of error, and its code is using many dangerous constructs
+The Legacy module is raising the majority of the errors, and its code is using many dangerous constructs

 As a result we want to focus on the module that is not legacy.